 - The way its parts interact

-As you’ll see in the brief product reviews below, these are the factors that keep coming back when judging the quality of a longboard – including in my short reviews further down.
+These are the factors that keep coming back when judging the quality of a longboard – including in my short reviews further down.

-The parts that make up a longboard are :
+The main parts that make up a longboard are :

-Although my goal here is not to go deep into each part, let’s briefly look at which factors makes each part a decent choice or not for our cheap longboard.
+Without going deep into each part, let’s briefly look at what makes each part a decent choice or not for our inexpensive longboard.

 Cheap longboard : the deck